-Auditory Stimulation – Our ears probably provide us with our second most vibrant source of sensory stimulation.
+Our ears provide many if not most of us with our second most vibrant source of sensory stimulation.
 Our eyes allow us to enjoy the paintings of Rembrandt and the sculpture of Michelangelo.
-Our ears allow us to share in the genius of Mozart and Beethoven; to wake up to a symphony of birds on a spring morning.
+Our ears, on the other hand, allow us to share in the genius of Mozart and Beethoven and Lennon.
+But other sounds are music to our ears as you know if you have awakened to a symphony of birds on a spring morning, or if you’ve happened upon a rushing stream on a walk through a forest.

 Sounds for the mind and the brain